Raspberry Upside Down Cake

 Spoon batter over raspberries and gently spread using an offset spatula as batter is thick.
 Bake in the oven for about 35-40 minutes until golden or until a toothpick comes out clean.
 Please note, oven times vary so please check with a toothpick first to ensure doneness.

-Remove from the oven and let cool in the pan 5-10 minutes before flipping out onto a serving tray.
+Remove from the oven and let cool in the pan 5-10 minutes.
+Run a knife along the pan’s edge to ensure it is released before inverting it over a serving platter.

 Let cool and top with powdered sugar and ice cream, if desired.